jupyterlab/jupyter-collaboration/docs/source/developer/architecture.md

 You can use those packages with examples:

+- `examples/jupyter`: Client to access Jupyter Server data.
+- `examples/lumino`: Example of Lumino Datastore app.
-- `examples/rtc-todo-example`: Example of simple todo app using relay server and node.
+- `examples/todo`: Example of simple todo app using relay server and node.
-- `examples/rtc-jupyter-example`: Client to access Jupyter Server data.

 We also provide useful tooling packages to accompany the main packages.

-- `tools/rtc-debugger`
+- `tools/debugger`
-- `tools/rtc-store-dummy`
+- `tools/store-dummy`

 ![The development architecture](images/dev-architecture.svg "The development architecture")